-Nestled in the wooded hills along the Sonoma coast within the ancestral land of the Kashia Band of Pomo Indians, there’s a hidden wonder that has remained intact for thousands of years — 730 acres of incredible forest known as Harold Richardson Redwoods Reserve.
+Nestled in the wooded hills along the Sonoma coast within the ancestral land of the Kashia Band of Pomo Indians, there’s a hidden wonder that has remained intact for thousands of years — 730 acres of forest and meadows known as Harold Richardson Redwoods Reserve.

 Harold Richardson Redwoods Reserve is about three hours north of San Francisco.
 It is now protected forever and will one day open as a park for everyone to enjoy thanks to the generous supporters of Save the Redwoods League.

 Vision of a New Redwood Park for All

 Together with the Kashia Band of Pomo Indians, the League is developing a public access plan for the Reserve, which will be the first new old-growth redwood park in a generation.
 Design is underway for park amenities that will provide for inclusive, inspirational recreational opportunities consistent with the conservation values of the forest and honoring the living culture of the Kashia.
 The grand opening is anticipated in 2026 and the Reserve will feature:

 - Main entrance and trailhead with a picnic area and restrooms.

 - Approximately 2.5 miles of hiking trails that lead visitors through the forest where the trees are 100 to more than 1000 years old.
 From the trails, visitors will also see large grassy meadows and numerous remarkable viewpoints.

 - Thoughtfully designed and crafted interpretive exhibits, seating and gathering areas, a nature play area, and direct access to the oldest known tree south of Mendocino as well as to the middle of a circle of giant redwoods, known as a “fairy ring.”